UBC-STAT/stat-406/syllabus.md

 #### Censorship

 During this pandemic, the shift to online learning has greatly altered teaching and studying at UBC, including changes to health and safety considerations.
 Keep in mind that some UBC courses might cover topics that are censored or considered illegal by non-Canadian governments.
 This may include, but is not limited to, human rights, representative government, defamation, obscenity, gender or sexuality, and historical or current geopolitical controversies.
 If you are a student living abroad, you will be subject to the laws of your local jurisdiction, and your local authorities might limit your access to course material or take punitive action against you.
 UBC is strongly committed to academic freedom, but has no control over foreign authorities (please visit [this link](http://www.calendar.ubc.ca/vancouver/index.cfm?tree=3,33,86,0) for an articulation of the values of the University conveyed in the Senate Statement on Academic Freedom).
 Thus, we recognize that students will have legitimate reason to exercise caution in studying certain subjects.
 If you have concerns regarding your personal situation, consider postponing taking a course with manifest risks, until you are back on campus or reach out to your academic advisor to find substitute courses.
 For further information and support, please visit [this link](http://academic.ubc.ca/support-resources/freedom-expression).

+#### Take care of yourself

+Course work at this level can be intense, and I encourage you to take care of yourself.
+Do your best to maintain a healthy lifestyle this semester by eating well, exercising, avoiding drugs and alcohol, getting enough sleep and taking some time to relax.
+This will help you achieve your goals and cope with stress.
+I struggle with these issues too, and I try hard to set aside time for things that make me happy (cooking, playing/listening to music, exercise, going for walks).

+All of us benefit from support during times of struggle.
+If you are having any problems or concerns, do not hesitate to speak with me.
+There are also many resources available on campus that can provide help and support.
+Asking for support sooner rather than later is almost always a good idea.

+If you or anyone you know experiences any academic stress, difficult life events, or feelings like anxiety or depression, I strongly encourage you to seek support.
+UBC Counseling Services is here to help: call 604 822 3811 or visit their [website](https://students.ubc.ca/health/counselling-services).
+Consider also reaching out to a friend, faculty member, or family member you trust to help get you the support you need.

 <br>